-The story of Trojan priestess and prophet Cassandra, cursed never to be believed, bridges our series from ancient Greece to the 16th century with The Tragical Present of Doctor Faustus 2.0, our adaptation of Christopher Marlowe's Tragical History of the Life and Death of Doctor Faustus, commonly referred to simply as Doctor Faustus, is an Elizabethan tragedy by Christopher Marlowe, written around 1590.
+We combine the story of Trojan priestess and prophet Cassandra, cursed never to be believed, bridges our series from ancient Greece to the 16th century with The Tragical Present of Doctor Faustus 2.0, our adaptation of Christopher Marlowe's Tragical History of the Life and Death of Doctor Faustus, commonly referred to simply as Doctor Faustus, an Elizabethan tragedy by , written around 1590.
 Based on German stories of the character Faust, it tells of a man who sells his soul to the devil for a life of power and pleasure.
 Melded together, Cassandra and Faustus present a powerful cautionary tale for people, organizations and nations of today.

 Our version of Faustus was written by series creator Michael Frenchman and Vgraflive intern Alyssa Harden while Cassandra, currently in production, was brilliantly penned by Steven Dale Davison.

 In Frankenmind, our adaptation of Mary Shelley’s famous 1818 novel, Frankenstein, or the Modern Prometheus, totally true to her original and first ever science fiction story, we focus on the science and the psychology of Victor Frankenstein and his Creature as Shelley actually conceived it.
 Was it really bad - or just misunderstood?
 Created by Alyssa Harden, primary writer, and Michael Frenchman, creator/editor.
 Innovative production techniques turn a staged reading into a thoroughly new engaging work.